designontapp/figma-unfloater/readme.md

 The CSS was written by @imkylelambert (twitter), for use in an Arc Boost.

 ## Installation
 1. Clone the repository.
-If you've never used GitHub before, it's explained below.
+Press [Code -> Install as Zip](https://github.com/designontapp/figma-unfloater/archive/refs/heads/main.zip), or use Git if you're a pro!
 2. Once you've saved the repository in a sensible place (not downloads), you're ready for the next step.
 3. Go to chrome://extensions
 4. Turn on Developer Mode in the top right.